ispras/scrapy-puppeteer-service/README.md

 * `CONTEXT_TIMEOUT = 600000` - time (in ms) after the passage of which the context would close
 * `PROMETHEUS_HOST = undefined` - host address of the metrics endpoint, if not defined then assigns to "localhost"
 * `PROMETHEUS_PORT = undefined` - port of address of the metrics endpoint, if not defined then assigns to "9464"
+* `BROWSER_EXTRA_ARGS = undefined` - extra arguments to browser.
+Applicable only to docker container.
+If you want to provide extra browser arguments via console just put them after `yarn run`.

 ## Notes on memory usage